kyma-project/api-gateway/docs/user/custom-resources/apirule/04-30-apirule-jwt-ory-and-istio-comparison.md

 With Istio JWT access strategy, for each `authentications` entry, an Istio's [Request Authentication](https://istio.io/latest/docs/reference/config/security/request_authentication/) resource is created, and for each `authorizations` entry, an [Authorization Policy](https://istio.io/latest/docs/reference/config/security/authorization-policy/) resource is created.

 ### Header support
 Istio JWT access strategy only supports `header` and `cookie` mutators.
-For more information, take a look at the [APIRule CR reference documentation](https://github.com/kyma-project/api-gateway/blob/main/docs/api-rule-cr.md#mutators).
+Learn more about [supported mutators](./04-40-apirule-mutators.md).

 ### Regex type of path matching
-Istio doesn't support regex type of path matching in Authorization Policies, which are supported by Ory Oathkeeper rules and by Virtual Service.
+Istio doesn't support regex type of path matching in Authorization Policies.
+Ory Oathkeeper Rules and Virtual Service do support this feature.

 ### Configuring a JWT token from `cookie`
 Istio doesn't support configuring a JWT token from `cookie`, and Ory Oathkeeper does.
 Istio supports only `fromHeaders` and `fromParams` configurations.

 ### Workload in the service mesh
-Using Istio as JWT access strategy requires the workload behind the service to be in the service mesh, for example, to have the Istio proxy.
-To learn how to add workloads to the Istio service mesh, read the [Istio documentation](https://istio.io/latest/docs/ops/common-problems/injection/).
+Using Istio as JWT access strategy requires the workload behind the Service to be in the service mesh, for example, to have the Istio proxy injected.
+Learn how to [add workloads to Istio Service Mesh](https://istio.io/latest/docs/ops/common-problems/injection/).

 ### Change of status `401` to `403` when calling an endpoint without the `Authorization` header
 Previously, when using ORY Oathkeeper, if you called a secured workload without a JWT token, it resulted in the `401` error.
 This behavior has changed with the implementation of Istio-based JWT.
 Now, calls made without a token result in the `403` error.
 To learn more, read the Istio documentation on [RequestAuthentication](https://istio.io/latest/docs/concepts/security/#request-authentication) and [AuthorizationPolicy](https://istio.io/latest/docs/reference/config/security/authorization-policy).

-### Blocking of the in-cluster connectivity to an endpoint
+### Blocking of in-cluster connectivity to an endpoint
 Istio JWT uses the `istio-sidecar` container to validate requests in the context of the target Pod.
 Previously, in-cluster requests were allowed in the `ory-oathkeeper` context because request validation happened within the `ory-oathkeeper` Pod.
 Now, these requests fail unless they are explicitly permitted.